 Programmes and presentation materials are available from past ALSPAC Social Science Workshops.

-A list has been produced (correct as of May 2008) to give social science researchers a general idea of the type of research currently underway.
-However, it is not an exhaustive list and new project proposals are received frequently by ALSPAC.
-If researchers are considering a new research project with ALSPAC it is advisable to approach the ALSPAC Executive (firstname.lastname@example.org) with an outline of your research idea.
+If researchers are considering a new research project with ALSPAC it is advisable to approach the ALSPAC Executive (email@example.com) with an outline of your research idea.
 The Executive will be able to give correct and up-to-date information about whether there is any overlap with existing research.